Marion King: Career

-King returned to Ireland in 1922 where she began selling her art.
-She created most of her work from her home in Dublin where she was able to pursue her ambitions of becoming an artist making a steady income through commercial art.

-King is considered a pioneer of glass painting by critics, which drew attention to her from larger artistic circles in New York and Paris.
-Rumors of her have also spread about writing a book where she put into words her new methods.
-Several of her glass paintings were also shown in the Angus Gallery, St Stephen's Green, Dublin in 1934.
+King returned to Ireland in 1922.
+She worked from her home in Dublin, making a steady income through commercial art.
+She pioneered a technique of glass painting that drew attention from artistic circles in New York and Paris.
+She patented the technique in the UK and Ireland.
+Several of her glass paintings were shown at an Associated Irish Artists in the Angus Gallery, St Stephen's Green, Dublin in 1934.